By Sara Pool

 “Since it came out, we have received a lot more positive feedback from the university, and we never got positive or negative feedback from them in the past.
 People have told me how much they respect what we do and the work we put into practices, which is something that has never happened before,” Torres said.

-Still LMU has no plan in place to help the program get any funding so Martin is trying to take it into her own hands.
+Despite this upturn in interest, LMU has no plan in place to help the program secure any more funding, so Martin is trying to take it into her own hands.

 “Will it happen?
 I don’t know.
 But I think for the first time we are really starting to be seen for what we really are and what we are actually doing,” she said.